Have you set career goals for yourself? How likely are you to achieve them? Yoram Solomon,

 Create a tactic list

 Create a detailed tactic list of what you will need to do in order to be successful in achieving your career goals.
 Set timelines with each line item.
 Attach names of people who can help mentor you along the way.
-Create mini-goals that each help move you in the direction of your ultimate career.
+Create mini-goals that each help moves you in the direction of your ultimate career.
 Celebrate each completed task and mini-goal along the way.

 Be aware of how you talk about it

 Start talking about it as if it is already a reality.
-If you act like it will happen, then it will.
+If you act as if it will happen, then it will.
 Use positive language to implant in your brain the vision of your career goals as a reality.
 “When I am a tech manager, I will…”, “When I become a journalist for the Washington Post I will…”, or “When I successfully complete my MBA I will…”

 Ditch the fear